thegreatshasha/machine_learning_algorithms/README.md

 * Add the tex file eg: 13.tex
 * Have the answers as separate sections.

+## Small Datasets
+* We maintain several small datasets to play around and compare algorithms.
+* Currently IRIS

 ### TODO currently:
 * Implement example of sum product algorithm.
 * Implement example of max product algorithm.